Edit Articles

 .
 This can be used to trigger manual sync of potentially outdated article images and author photos to Azure.
 This impacts the display of these images on the web site, mobile app, and other places.
 (Note that there sometimes may be a short delay before those images show up in various places, as some systems employ caching mechanisms for performance reasons.
 But this detay should only be a few minutes… usually no more than 5 or 10 minutes).

-Another optionis through the “Magazine and Issue Control Center”, which allows opening an issue of the magazine, which has a tab for the articles within the issue.
+Another option to see a list of articles is through the “Magazine and Issue Control Center”, which allows opening an issue of the magazine, which has a tab for the articles within the issue.
 Once again, articles can be edited by double-clicking them there:

 Editing Article Detail